Ambiya008/project-medibot/README.md

 LangChain: To manage interaction between the chatbot and knowledge base.
 Hugging Face Transformers: For embeddings using pre-trained language models.
 FAISS: For efficient vector search and retrieval.

+6. Running the Application
+Run the following command to start the chatbot interface:

+bash
+Copy code
+streamlit run medibot.py
+Access the application at http://localhost:8501.

 some screenshots of the project![Screenshot (117)](https://github.com/user-attachments/assets/99901798-3ea7-4b7b-8711-b0d271565818)
 ![Screenshot (116)](https://github.com/user-attachments/assets/b1355fc8-0301-47d5-a9bc-16c39e9ba8d8)